cysouw/diathesis/text/c03_prepositions.md

 The verb *entbinden* can be used as an intransitive verb with a meaning of 'to give birth'.
 In the meaning as discussed here it seems not to be possible to completely drop the genitive or *von* phrase.
 This also seems to hold for *entheben* and *verweisen*.
 The usage of *befreien* with a Genitive seems to be lost in the 19th Century.

-- Das allgemeine Völkerrecht befreit die Person des feindlichen Regenten (DWDS: Klüber, Johann Ludwig: Europäisches Völkerrecht.
+- Das allgemeine Völkerrecht befreit die Person des feindlichen Regenten.^[~~DWDS~~: Klüber, Johann Ludwig: Europäisches Völkerrecht.
 Bd.
-2. Stuttgart, 1821.)
+2. Stuttgart, 1821.]

 ## Diatheses with promotion to object